-Unlike IAAF competitions, for WPA, Call Room Judges play another extremely important role which relates to the inspection of the equipment being used by some athletes such as tethers, eye patches, eye masks, wheelchairs and throwing frames.
-In addition, when Classifiers are not present or have not been appointed, the Call Room Judges are responsible for ensuring that the Maximum Allowable Standing Height (MASH) measurements are taken.
+Call Room Judges play another extremely important role which relates to the inspection of the equipment being used by some athletes such as tethers, eye patches, eye masks, wheelchairs and throwing frames.

 For events which require guide-runners or assistants, the Call Room Judges are responsible for ensuring that both the athlete and his guide-runner or assistant are both checked; just like they would for an individual athlete.